samiahmedsiddiqui/javascript/README.md

-# js-examples
+# JS Examples

-It contains the examples of JavaScript
+This Repo contains the examples of JS.
+1. JavaScript